6 Best Buildbook Alternatives for 2026 (Ranked)

 Built-in CRM.
 Buildbook does not have a real CRM.
 Projul gives you lead tracking, follow-up automation, and pipeline management so you can close more jobs without a separate sales tool.

 Scheduling that actually works.
 Drag-and-drop scheduling with crew assignments, sub notifications, and calendar views.
 Your field teams see exactly what they need, when they need it.
+You can assign tasks to specific crews, set dependencies, and get automated client reminders when things fall behind.

 Estimating and proposals.
 Build estimates, send professional proposals, and convert them straight into active projects.
 No re-entering data.
 No separate estimating software.
+Your estimate becomes your budget, which feeds your job costing reports automatically.

 Daily logs, time tracking, and photos.
 Your crews can log their day, track hours, and upload photos from their phones.
 Everything ties back to the project automatically.